 How Is Child Custody Determined in Illinois?

 Parents must understand the significant recent changes made to the lawBy Doug Mentes, Esq. | Reviewed by Canaan Suitt, J.D. | Last updated on March 29, 2023

-These changes affect nearly all parts of the process, and one of the biggest is that the labels of visitation and custody are now gone.
+These changes affect nearly all parts of the process, and one of the biggest is that the labels of visitation rights and custody are now gone.
 They have been replaced by the new concepts of “parenting plan” and “allocation of parental responsibilities.”

 Custody Order Is Now a Parenting Plan

-The plan may be filed jointly if there is agreement between the parents, or, each parent may file their own proposed plan.
-If the parents cannot agree to a parenting plan, the court is required to order them to participate in mediation to resolve their differences.
+The plan may be filed jointly if there is agreement between the parents, or each parent may file their own proposed plan.
+If the child’s parents cannot agree to a parenting plan, the court is required to order them to participate in mediation to resolve their differences.
 The parents will share the cost of mediation unless the court determines those costs should be waived.

 If parents do come to an agreement on a parenting plan, that plan will be adopted by the court.
 However, in rare situations, the court may find the agreed-to plan is not in the best interests of the child.
 If the court denies adopting the agreed-to plan, the court must express its reasons for doing so.

 If mediation is unsuccessful, and the parents cannot agree to a plan, the court will hold a hearing or trial.
 The court is then required to take each parenting plan into consideration, and will order a parenting plan that is in the best interests of the child.

 What’s in the Parenting Plan?

 Certain information is required to be a part of the parenting plan.